Updated May 30, 2024

 Both the DFARS and CMMC frameworks center around data protection through security controls; however, they differ in their compliance assessment.

 With DFARS Clause 252.204-7012, organizations monitor their own systems without external inspection or verification of proper data generation, storage and transmission.
-CMMC 2.0 combines self-assessment and assessments by Third Party Assessment Organizations (3PAOs) who determine an organization’s eligibility for a specific maturity level.[8]
+CMMC 2.0 combines self-assessment and assessments by Third Party Assessment Organizations (3PAOs) that determine an organization’s eligibility for a specific maturity level.[8]

-Another difference between DFARS and CMMC is the levels included in CMMC.
+Another difference between DFARS and CMMC is the three levels included in CMMC.
 DFARS Clause 7012 contains only one tier that lays out ground rules for handling CUI and increasing security in the DIB.
 CMMC differs from DFARS in that it institutes maturity levels to classify the extent of cybersecurity protective measures.
 The first CMMC 2.0 maturity level contains fewer requirements than the NIST SP 800-171, which is the basis for DFARS Clause 7012.
-Level 2 is identical to NIST SP 800-171 and nearly the same as DFARS Clause 7012, with the exception of additional assessments, while the final CMMC level requires more guardrails.[2
+Level 2 is identical to NIST SP 800-171 Rev 2 and nearly the same as DFARS Clause 7012, with the exception of additional assessments, while the final CMMC level requires more guardrails.[2]

 Although similar in some respects, DFARS Clause 252.204-7012 and CMMC are not interchangeable standards.
 Qualifying for one does not instantly precipitate qualification and compliance with the other.